-The following section contains information that the PAGD Engineer needs to provide, questions to be asked of the PM and items required.
-This following list is not comprehensive and all items and may not apply for all projects.
-The initial contact may be completed via phone or e-mail correspondence.
+The following section contains information that the PAGD Engineer needs to provide, questions to be asked of the PM, and items required.
+This following list is not comprehensive and all items may not apply for all projects.
+The communication can be completed via a memo request, e-mail request, or verbal request, although a memo request and e-mail request are preferred.

-- Provide the PM with the names of the immediate project contact (PAGD Engineer) and of the PAGD TL.
+- Provide the PM with the names of the immediate project contact (PAGD Engineer) and of the PAGD Team Lead (TL).
 Request the PM to include these names in the distribution list for all future correspondence and documents/plans to be sent. - Obtain the charge number and the Contract number if it is not provided with the memo/request.
 Ask the PM regarding federal participation and if the project is funded for construction or for Preliminary Engineering only. - Inquire if the project is a Design-Build project.
-If it is decided that the project will be a Design-Build project, inform the PAGD TL since the project may have to be reassigned (This applies to PAGD Engineer Consultants only). - Verify the limits and the scope of work. - Request plans (including profiles, typical sections), cross-sections and any other relevant information if not provided. - Request the project schedule and dates of major milestones (PI Meeting, Semi-Final Review, Final Review, PS&E, and Advertisement Date). - Inform the PM of the estimated time needed to perform field work, lab work, design, and generate report/recommendations. - Verify the deliverables (Boring Data, Advanced and Final Reports) that the PM expects to receive from OMT and the anticipated due dates.
+If it is decided that the project will be a Design-Build project, inform the PAGD TL since the project may have to be reassigned (this applies to PAGD Engineer Consultants only). - Verify the limits and the general scope of work. - Request plans (including profiles, typical sections), cross-sections and any other relevant information if not provided. - Request the project schedule and dates of major milestones (PI Meeting, Semi-Final Review, Final Review, PS&E, and Advertisement Date). - Inform the PM of the estimated time needed to perform field work, lab work, design, and generate report/recommendations. - Verify the deliverables (Boring Data, Advanced and Final Reports) that the PM expects to receive from OMT and the anticipated due dates.
 If there is a conflict with timeframes, the PAGD Engineer should discuss with the PAGD TL. - Inquire if other offices/divisions will require field work (SWM borings, SPT borings for structures) and/or lab work from OMT.
-If so, request that a formal submittal be provided to OMT.
-Inquire of any known issues with property access/owners.
-Advise that environmental permits will be required if borings needed in wetlands and waterways. - Request a copy of the Environmental Impact Statement (EIS) if one was performed for the project.
+If so, request that a formal submittal be provided to OMT. - Inquire of any known issues with property access/owners. - Advise that environmental permits will be required if borings needed in wetlands and waterways.

+• Request a copy of the Environmental Impact Statement (EIS) if one was performed for the project.
 Ask the PM if they are aware of any contamination issues (gas stations, junk yards, dry cleaners, etc.).
 This information should be passed along to the EGD.